Ral15/jp2_offline/DATA_ENCRYPTION.md

       const Crypto = require('crypto-js');
       const Config = require('../../../../../config.js');
     ```
-  * At function createCollection you will see a new Datastore function, add the options:
+  * At function createCollection you will see a new Datastore({ filename: collectionPath, autoload: true }) function, add the options:

   ``` shell
     new Datastore({filename: collectionPath, autoload: true,